-The Ferrari Enzo was technically a roadster... though 'technically' is about as far as it went!
+Technically, the Ferrari Enzo was a roadster.
+And 'technically' is about as far as it went.
 Red-blooded racing ran in its veins.
-The name said it all.
-Founder of the myth that is 'Maranello', Enzo Ferrari's legacy is secure!
-'The Professor', Alain Prost - French F1 legend - once said he did not know why racing drivers do what they do.
-Cars like the Enzo - with its 660bhp power rating - probably provide a few clues!
+Its name alone told you all you needed to know.
+Founder of the myth that is Maranello - and its most famous firm - Enzo Ferrari's legacy is secure.
+'Professor' Alain Prost - French F1 legend - once said he did not know why racing drivers do what they do.
+Cars like the Enzo - with its 660bhp power output - probably provide a few clues!

-There were striking links between the Enzo and Ferrari's F1 car of the day.
-Its CFC/Nomex body panels, for example, bear a striking resemblance to those of the GP car.
-Beneath those panels sat a carbon-fibre monocoque - similar, again, to that of the F1 car.
-Even the Enzo's V12 engine was cut from the same GP cloth ... well, in terms of layout, at least!
-Huge venturis modelled 'ground-effect' - the set-up which 'glues' GP cars to the tarmac.
-And the Enzo was kitted out with 'active aerodynamics' - a system not too far removed from that of top-flight competition cars.
-Its brake discs were carbon-ceramic composites .
+There were strong links between the Enzo and the Ferrari F1 car at the time.
+Its CFC/Nomex body panels, for starters, bear a striking resemblance.
+Beneath those panels sat a carbon-fibre monocoque - similar, again, to that of the GP car.
+Even the Enzo's V12 engine was cut from the same F1 cloth ... in terms of layout, at least.
+On the underside, huge venturis mimicked 'ground effect' - the set-up by which GP cars stay 'glued' to the tarmac.
+The Enzo was even equipped with 'active aerodynamics' - a system not too far removed from that of the top-flight competition cars.
+Its brake discs were carbon-ceramic composites ... of course!

-Matching all that tech spec, visually, might have been a challenge.
-Pinanfarina, though, spared Ferrari's blushes.
-The great Italian design house had long been associated with the 'prancing horse' marque.
-They fulfilled Ferrari's brief to perfection - supplying carbon-fibre solutions, inside and out.
-Ferrari had problems, though, when the Enzo went on sale.
+To match the Enzo's tech spec visually, then, was always going to be a challenge.
+Pininfarina, though, stepped up to the plate.
+The great Italian design house had long been associated with the Ferrari marque.
+They fulfilled the Enzo brief to perfection - supplying carbon-fibre solutions, inside and out.
+Ferrari, however, had issues when the car went on sale.
 Not because of any problems with the product.
-The car was so sought-after - even with its £425,000 price tag - that all 349 Enzos sold out within hours!
-In an attempt to placate frustrated buyers, Ferrari scaled up to 400.
-One of the most finely-wrought supercars ever made, the Ferrari 'Enzo' was a fitting tribute to the man who inspired it.
+Indeed, just the opposite.
+So sought-after was the Enzo - even with its £425,000 price tag - that all 349 units sold out within hours.
+To try to placate frustrated would-be buyers, Ferrari scaled the number up to 400.
+It is unlikely that was enough.
+One of the most finely-wrought supercars ever made, the Ferrari Enzo was a fitting tribute to the man who inspired it!